paul-go/Truth/Reflex/Readme.md

 );
 ```

 **Explanation**: This code ultimately generates a native [HTMLDivElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDivElement).
-It takes 3 primitives as parameters: an H1 and two P elements.
+It takes 3 atomics as parameters: an H1 and two P elements.
 This is a simple example, and the power of the pattern isn't obvious until we start getting into more complex examples.

 ### Attributes

 Reflexive libraries typically require some way to easily make type-safe assignments to a branch.
 In ReflexML, the concrete requirement is to assign HTML attributes to elements.
-This is done by passing an object literal with the desired values as a primitive.
+This is done by passing an object literal with the desired values as a atomic.
 Again, we're able to use the fantastic type inference features of TypeScript to make this type-safe:

 ```typescript
 ml.img(